Atul310/Blog_project/README.md

 # Blog_project
-This is my first proejct while learinig django .
+This is my first proejct while learning django .